kiali/kiali.io/content/en/docs/Configuration/console-customization.md

 ## Default metrics duration and refresh interval

-Most Kiali pages show a _metrics per refresh_ and a _refresh interval_
+Most Kiali pages show _metrics per refresh_ and _refresh interval_
 drop-downs.
 These are located at the top-right of the page.

-The _metrics per refresh_ specifies the time range back from the current instant to fetch metrics and/or distributed tracing data.
+_Metrics per refresh_ specifies the time range back from the current instant to fetch metrics and/or distributed tracing data.
 By default, a 1-minute time range is selected.

-The _refresh interval_ specifies how often Kiali will automatically refresh the data shown.
+_Refresh interval_ specifies how often Kiali will automatically refresh the data shown.
 By default, Kiali refreshes data every 15 seconds.

 ```yaml